-- pointCounts In the old interface this is a vector of integers, containing as many elements, as the number of views of the calibration pattern.
+point_counts - In the old interface this is a vector of integers, containing as many elements, as the number of views of the calibration pattern.
 Each element is the number of points in each view.
-Usually, all the elements are the same and equal to the number of feature points on the calibration pattern. - imageSize Size of the image used only to initialize the intrinsic camera matrix. - cameraMatrix Output 3x3 floating-point camera matrix $A = \begin{bmatrix} f_x & 0 & c_x \\ 0 & f_y & c_y \\ 0 & 0 & 1 \end{bmatrix}$.
-If CV_CALIB_USE_INTRINSIC_GUESS and/or CV_CALIB_FIX_ASPECT_RATIO are specified, some or all of f_x , f_y , f_y - distCoeffs Output vector of distortion coefficients (k1, k2, p1, p2[, k3[, k4, k5, k6]]) of 4, 5, or 8 elements. - rvecs Output vector of rotation vectors (see Rodrigues()) estimated for each pattern view.
-That is, each k-th rotation vector together with the corresponding k-th translation vector (see the next output parameter description) brings the calibration pattern from the model coordinate space (in which object points are specified) to the world coordinate space, that is, a real position of the calibration pattern in the k-th pattern view (k=0..
-M -1). - tvecs Output vector of translation vectors estimated for each pattern view. - flags Different flags that may be zero or a combination of the following values: - CV_CALIB_USE_INTRINSIC_GUESS cameraMatrix contains valid initial values of fx, fy, cx, cy that are optimized further.
+Usually, all the elements are the same and equal to the number of feature points on the calibration pattern.

+imageSize - Size of the image used only to initialize the intrinsic camera matrix.

+cameraMatrix - Output 3x3 floating-point camera matrix $A = \begin{bmatrix} f_x & 0 & c_x \\ 0 & f_y & c_y \\ 0 & 0 & 1 \end{bmatrix}$.
+If distCoeffs - Output vector of distortion coefficients $(k_1, k_2, p_1, p_2[, k_3[, k_4, k_5, k_6]])$ of 4, 5, or 8 elements.

+CV_CALIB_USE_INTRINSIC_GUESS and/or CV_CALIB_FIX_ASPECT_RATIO are specified, some or all of fx, fy, cx, cy must be initialized before calling the function.

+rvecs - Output vector of rotation vectors (see Rodrigues()) estimated for each pattern view.
+That is, each k-th rotation vector together with the corresponding k-th translation vector (see the next output parameter description) brings the calibration pattern from the model coordinate space (in which object points are specified) to the world coordinate space, that is, a real position of the calibration pattern in the k-th pattern view (k=0...M-1).

+tvecs - Output vector of translation vectors estimated for each pattern view.

+flags - Different flags that may be zero or a combination of the following values:

+- CV_CALIB_USE_INTRINSIC_GUESS cameraMatrix contains valid initial values of fx, fy, cx, cy that are optimized further.
 Otherwise, (cx, cy) is initially set to the image center (imageSize is used), and focal distances are computed in a least-squares fashion.
 Note, that if intrinsic parameters are known, there is no need to use this function just to estimate extrinsic parameters.
 Use solvePnP() instead. - CV_CALIB_FIX_PRINCIPAL_POINT The principal point is not changed during the global optimization.
 It stays at the center or at a different location specified when CV_CALIB_USE_INTRINSIC_GUESS is set too. - CV_CALIB_FIX_ASPECT_RATIO The functions considers only fy as a free parameter.
-The ratio fx/fy stays the same as in the input cameraMatrix.
-When CV_CALIB_USE_INTRINSIC_GUESS is not set, the actual input values of fx and fy are ignored, only their ratio is computed and used further. - CV_CALIB_ZERO_TANGENT_DIST Tangential distortion coefficients (p_1, p_2) are set to zeros and stay zero.
+The ratio fx/fy stays the same as in the input cameraMatrix .
+When

+CV_CALIB_USE_INTRINSIC_GUESS is not set, the actual input values of fx and fy are ignored, only their ratio is computed and used further.

-- CV_CALIB_FIX_K1,...,CV_CALIB_FIX_K6 The corresponding radial distortion coefficient is not changed during the optimization.
+- CV_CALIB_ZERO_TANGENT_DIST Tangential distortion coefficients (p1, p2) are set to zeros and stay zero. - CV_CALIB_FIX_K1,...,CV_CALIB_FIX_K6 The corresponding radial distortion coefficient is not changed during the optimization.
 If CV_CALIB_USE_INTRINSIC_GUESS is set, the coefficient from the supplied distCoeffs matrix is used.
 Otherwise, it is set to 0. - CV_CALIB_RATIONAL_MODEL Coefficients k4, k5, and k6 are enabled.
 To provide the backward compatibility, this extra flag should be explicitly specified to make the calibration function use the rational model and return 8 coefficients.
 If the flag is not set, the function computes and returns only 5 distortion coefficients.